API

 Why is x402 not yet exposed inside MCP tool calls?

 Most MCP clients in 2026 don't yet implement the tool-call payment-challenge loop required to handle a 402 returned mid-tool-call.
-Until they do, the x402 path is reachable outside MCP via direct calls to /api/v1/agent/*.
-The MCP server itself uses Bearer-token subscription auth; native x402 inside MCP is a v1.1 deferred item.
+Until they do, the per-call rails (x402 USDC and MPP credit card) are reachable outside MCP via direct calls to /api/v1/agent/*.
+The MCP server itself uses Bearer-token subscription auth; native per-call payment inside MCP is a v1.1 deferred item.

 References